About

 He saw the wave before it had a name.

 Aaron Williams started coding at 16.
-Not because it was cool (it wasn't).
-Because it was the most interesting thing he could find.
-By the late 1990s, he was writing routing code for VoIP systems at a time when most people were still tethered to long-distance phone plans and the idea of routing calls over the internet was considered fringe, if not faintly ridiculous.
+By the late 1990s, he was writing routing code for real-time internet voice systems at a time when most people were still tethered to long-distance phone plans and the idea of routing calls over the internet was considered fringe, if not faintly ridiculous.

 Skype launched four years later.
 The wave had a name.